nic-dgl104-winter-2025/project-1-mit-app-WILLTJURREIT/README.md

 ## Platforms used to complete this project:
 - I used **MIT App Inventor**, app get the gold which I had just finished completing and handing in.
 I used the codes to begin structuring my code, with a plan of altering the code, and deleting or adding features to it until it was a completely new code, and new app.
 - I used a **Youtube MIT App Inventor video**, to help me to understand how the functions work, and try to solve an issue I was having with one of my functions related to colliding of the imageSprites.
+- [YouTube video I used to help](https://www.youtube.com/watch?v=B0O5cDcG5C4) **This is a link to a youtube video I used to help me understand the functions similar to the code I created.

 ## Features of the app:
 - Six imageSprites (Three are litter: "Bottle", "Trash", "Banana peel".
 Three are Bins: "Recycle bin", "Garbage bin", "Organic bin")